 Students must adhere to graduation requirements listed in the catalog in effect at the time of matriculation.
-A student may choose to use any newer catalog, provided the catalog used is not expired.
-The catalog remains in effect for the student until degree completion or catalog expiration of five years for master students and seven years for doctorate students.
-All students who are readmitted to programs at California Baptist University after officially or unofficially withdrawing or any lapse of enrollment longer than one semester will be placed under the catalog current at the time of re-admission, and will be subject to the degree requirements outlined in that catalog.
+From an academic perspective, a student may choose to use any catalog subsequent to the catalog in effect at the time of enrollment into the University, provided the catalog chosen is not expired.
+The graduation requirements under student's chosen catalog remain in effect for the student until degree completion or catalog expiration of five years for master students and seven years for doctorate students, whichever comes first.
+All students who are readmitted to programs at California Baptist University after officially or unofficially withdrawing or any lapse of enrollment longer than one semester will be placed under the catalog current at the time of re-admission and will be subject to the degree requirements outlined in that catalog.
 The University is not responsible for providing courses or programs which have been discontinued.

 Continuation under the catalog holds ONLY degree requirements; it does NOT hold policies, tuition and fees, and other information, which may change annually.
 It is the responsibility of the student to attend to changes in policies, tuition and fees and other information.
-Updates regarding current policies, tuition and fees and other information is available from Academic Advising, Office of the University Registrar, Student Accounts, Student Services, and other University offices.
+Updates regarding current policies, tuition and fees and other information are available from Academic Advising, Office of the University Registrar, Student Accounts, Student Services, and other University offices.